Annabel Johnson: AFL Women's career

 Her 2022 season 7 was a much more successful year.
 Playing every game, she became an important part of Geelong's backline, making the initial 44 player squad of the 22under22 team at the conclusion of the season.

 2023 was a challenging year as Johnson managed just one game before a knee injury ruled her out from Round 2 onwards.

 Ahead of the 2024 AFL Women's season, Johnson was traded to West Coast.

+She missed the 2024 season with an ACL injury and experienced setbacks during the 2025 season before debuting for the Eagles in Round 6 against Melbourne in Round 6.
+She would go on to play 3 further games before being delisted at the end of the season.

 Statistics

-Updated to the end of the, 2023 season.
+Updated to the end of the 2025 season.